MoDNS/MoDNS/docs/API.md

 Entry point for REST API

+Possible return codes for all endpoints are listed under the documentation for that endpoint.
+Unless otherwise stated, each endpoint can also return `400 Bad Request` when the request is improperly formatted, `401 Unauthorized` if the user is unauthenticated, or a `500 Internal Server Error` in the case of an unexpected server error.
+In all cases, no additional information will be returned, but the server will log the error when possible

 ### Authentication

 Endpoint: `POST /api/auth`

 Authenticates a user & generates a session token for authenticating all other API calls

-Session token is a JWT which is added to the `modns-auth` cookie.
+Session token is a JWT which is added to the `modns-auth` cookie as a `Bearer` token.

+Returns:
+- `200 OK` on a successful login
+- `401 Unauthorized` otherwise

 ### Plugin Management